Force Policy: Learning Hybrid Force-Position Control Policy under Interaction Frame for Contact-Rich Manipulation: Experiments

 \textbf{\textit{Force Policy} achieves significantly superior force control compared to existing force-aware baselines (Q2).} As visualized in Fig.~\ref{fig:force_scrape} and Tab.~\ref{tab:distance}, our method closely tracks the force profile of human demonstrations, maintaining the necessary effective force magnitude throughout the critical phases.
 On the contrary, baselines typically exhibit severe force oscillations, fail to exert sufficient downward force, or apply excessive force, resulting in task failure.
 This performance advantage stems from our adoption of a hybrid force-position control framework.
 Unlike baselines that regulate force implicitly or treat it as a sensory input, our approach explicitly controls interaction forces, enabling stable execution that faithfully follows demonstrations, which is essential for contact-rich tasks requiring precise force control.

-\textbf{\textit{Force Policy} demonstrates decent generalization ability compared to baselines (Q3).} As demonstrated in Tab.~\ref{tab:generalization}, we evaluated the policies on unseen objects with varying colors, geometries, and stiffnesses in the \textbf{\textit{Push and Flip}} task.
+\textbf{\textit{Force Policy} demonstrates decent generalization ability compared to baselines (Q3).} We aim to evaluate two aspects of generalization: visual generalization to \textit{unseen objects}, and force-regulation generalization to \textit{unseen geometries} during contact.
+The evaluation results of the policies on unseen objects with varying colors, geometries, and stiffnesses in the \textbf{\textit{Push and Flip}} task are demonstrated in Tab.~\ref{tab:generalization}.
 Force Policy consistently achieves high success rates, whereas baselines frequently suffer catastrophic failure.
 Crucially, we must clarify that \textit{although RISE-2, our global vision policy, often yields a 0\% success rate on novel objects, it successfully navigates to the near-contact region in most trials}.
 Its failure mainly arises from relying on vision alone to handle the critical transition from free motion to contact, causing timing errors or improper contact establishment. \textit{Our design successfully inherits this visual generalization capability from the global vision backbone to reliably guide the end-effector to the target vicinity}.
 Once in the near-contact region, the local force policy takes over, leveraging force feedback and hybrid force-position control to robustly establish contact and execute the actions.
 By decoupling visual reaching from physical interaction, our method effectively combines the broad generalization of visuomotor policies with the precision of local force control.